Zigbee vs Z-Wave vs Matter vs Thread

 A practical comparison of the four smart home protocols that matter.
 What each one is good at, where it falls short, and which to choose from a Home Assistant perspective.

 Protocol debates generate more heat than light in smart home forums.
-Here is the version that actually helps you buy things.
+Here’s the version that actually helps you buy things.

 Zigbee is the best starting protocol for most Home Assistant users today.
 Z-Wave is a strong alternative with different tradeoffs.
 Thread is promising but early.
 Matter is an interoperability layer, not a radio protocol, and it isn’t ready to be your whole strategy yet.